bensadeh/despell/README.md

 ### Features

 - 🗺️ Map running commands to nerdfont icons
-- 🎨 Customize the output with colors or even emojis
+- 🎨 Customization options for per command coloring and emojis
 - 🔄 Easy to override default mappings
 - ⚡ Uses HashMap under the hood for instant lookup times (`O(1)`)
 - 🔧 Simple to use and integrate into other themes

 ## Installing

+### Cargo

 ```console
 cargo install despell